 49

-50 The format of a STA Info field in an EHT NDP Announcement frame if the AID11 subfield is not set to

-2047 (TBD) is defined in Figure 9-61e (STA Info field format in an EHT NDP Announcement frame if the

-AID11 subfield is not set to 2047 (TBD)).
+50 The format of a STA Info field in an EHT NDP Announcement frame is defined in Figure 9-61e (STA Info field format in an EHT NDP Announcement frame) .
+The EHT NDP Announcement frame does not contain a STA Info field with the AID 11 subfield set to 2047.

 54